 Canvas is JMU’s learning management system.
 On this page, you’ll find expert advice on effective uses of Canvas for your teaching.
-For personalized help with using Canvas, request a consultation with an instructional designer or contact library tech support.
+For personalized help with using Canvas, contact the Learning Innovations & Design Desk online or in Rose Library.

 Start using Canvas as a JMU instructor

 - Log in to canvas.jmu.edu to find out if you have a “course shell” already set up for the class you are teaching.

 - If you do not have a course shell, contact LETsupport@jmu.edu to request a course shell.
 Include your course number (e.g. EDUC 630) and course title.